Sniper711/DGX-Spark-Day01A-Remote-Access-from-Internet-Guide-20251220A/DGX Spark (Day01A) Remote Access Guide 20251220A.md

 ### 8.3 Three ways to validate the `VPN tunnel` (must use external network)

 #### Method 1 — Ping the default gateway of most home routers
-If the VPN is working, you should be able to:
+If the VPN tunnel is working, you should be able to:
 ```
 ping 10.100.0.1
 ```